TITLE 77: PUBLIC HEALTH

 3) Two emergency physicians, one to be recommended by the Illinois Chapter of the American College of Emergency Physicians and one to be recommended by the National Association of EMS Physicians;

-4) One family practice physician, to be recommended by the Illinois Chapter of the American Academy of Family Physicians;
+4) One family medicine physician, to be recommended by the Illinois Chapter of the American Academy of Family Physicians;

-5) Two registered nurses, one to be appointed upon recommendation of the Illinois Nurses Association and one to be appointed upon recommendation of the Illinois Chapter of the Emergency Nurses Association;
+5) Two RNs, one to be appointed upon recommendation of the American Nurses Association-Illinois (ANA-Illinois) and one to be appointed upon recommendation of the Illinois State Council, Emergency Nurses Association (ENA);

-6) Two emergency medical technicians of differing levels, to be appointed, one each, upon recommendation of the Illinois EMT Association and Illinois Fire Fighters Association;
+6) Two EMS Personnel of differing levels, to be appointed, one each, upon recommendation of the Illinois EMT Association and Illinois Fire Fighters Association;

-8) A representative from each of the following: Division of Specialized Care for Children; Illinois State Police; Illinois Fire Chiefs Association; Illinois State Ambulance Association; Illinois State Medical Society; Illinois Department of Transportation; SAFEKIDS Coalition; Illinois Hospital Association; Metropolitan Chicago Healthcare Council; Illinois Department of Children and Family Services; a pediatric rehabilitation representative; a community organization; a child advocate group; and a parent representative;
+8) A representative from each of the following: Division of Specialized Care for Children; Illinois Fire Chiefs Association; Illinois State Ambulance Association; Illinois State Medical Society; Illinois Department of Transportation; SAFEKIDS Coalition; Illinois Health and Hospital Association; Illinois Critical Access Hospital Network; Illinois Department of Children and Family Services; Illinois Poison Center; a pediatric rehabilitation representative; a community organization; a child advocate group; and a parent representative;

-9) A non-voting member from the Department's Division of Emergency Medical Systems and Highway Safety and the Department of Human Services' Division of Family Health.
+9) A non-voting member from the Department's Division of Emergency Medical Systems and Highway Safety and the Office of Women's Health, Division of Maternal, Child and Family Health Services.
 EMS Regional representation shall be through board members who serve as representatives of other designated constituencies.
-Such members shall have dual representation status in advising the Department, but shall retain one vote.
+The members shall have dual representation status in advising the Department, but shall retain one vote.
 The Department shall consider Regional representation when making advisory board appointments.

 b) The Advisory Board members with medical backgrounds shall have expertise and interest in emergency or critical care medical services for children.
 Vacancies on the Advisory Board shall be filled for the unexpired term by appointment of the Director in the same manner as originally filled.
 The members of the Advisory Board shall serve without compensation, but shall be reimbursed for necessary expenses incurred in the performance of their duties, including travel expenses.
 A majority of the members of the Advisory Board shall constitute a quorum for the conduct of business of the advisory committee.
 A majority vote of the members present at a meeting at which a quorum is established shall be necessary to validate any action of the committee.